mikailcf/mikailcf.github.io/_posts/2015-01-10-ar-game-intro.md

 ###################
 ###################

 The game is not bound to a specific matrix size, it reads the matrix and extracts the size from it.
-That way I can build simple levels with far less information than needed for complex ones.
+That way I can build simple levels with far less information than needed for more complex ones.

 <iframe width="640" height="380" src="http://www.youtube.com/embed/T6PMxGAjBeE" frameborder="0" allowfullscreen></iframe>

 <iframe width="640" height="380" src="http://www.youtube.com/embed/sMptS2Nfar0" frameborder="0" allowfullscreen></iframe>

 <iframe width="640" height="380" src="http://www.youtube.com/embed/TPY2e6tHm_g" frameborder="0" allowfullscreen></iframe>